AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

   > For a complete list of all new, modified, and removed Flow nodes in this release, see the [version history](../../flow_ref/versions.html).

+## More granular asset overrides

+If your project contains a folder whose name matches another folder already mounted by the engine or by another plug-in, such as the `core` folder, the project now merges the contents of your project's folder on top of the existing folder.
+This makes it easier to override selected core resources, such as Appkit script files, without having to copy the entire core folder into your project.

 ## What's new in Interop?

 ### Level Sync updates